Chris Hemsworth really, really wants you to visit Australia

 During Super Bowl LII, as the Patriots and the Eagles battled for victory, a "Crocodile Dundee"-themed commercial for Australia starring Hemsworth and American actor Danny McBride became the first-ever tourism spot to air during the big game.
 (There was an ad for Ecuadorian tourism a few years ago, but it didn't air in all markets.)

-But Hemsworth didn't get the job solely by being Australian.
-He truly walks the walk: After a few years living in Malibu to pursue his acting dreams, he and his wife, Spanish actress and model Elsa Pataky, decided to move their three children away from the constant paparazzi and live a quieter life in Byron Bay, Australia.
+But Hemsworth didn't get the job just by being Australian by birth.
+He truly walks the walk: After a few years living in Malibu, California, to pursue his acting dreams, he and his wife, Spanish actress and model Elsa Pataky, decided to move their three children away from the paparazzi and live a quieter life in Byron Bay, Australia.

 "I missed Australia," the actor says about his decision to return home.
 "I missed the energy, the people."